PreciousEbu/PreciousEbu/README.md

 - 👀 I’m passionate about research, problem solving and critical thinking.
 - 🏆 This led to my interest in Data Science especially statistical analysis and building predictive machine learning models.
 - 🌱 I started my journey in Data Science over a year ago with a certification course and I'm currently part of the Data Science cohort of the Womentechsters Fellowship 2023 class
-- 🛠  Ever since, I have developed experience through work and honed my skills in machine learning using R and Python.
-I am currently learning to improve on my skills
+- 🛠  Ever since, I have been working to develop more experience and hone my skills particularly statistical analysis, dashboard visualization and data modeling.
+I am currently learning to improve on my skills and become more proficient.

 My main skills include
 - Python